NiceNode/nice-node/.github/ISSUE_TEMPLATE/2-Feature_request.md

 ---
 name: Feature request
-about: You want something added to the NiceNode. 🎉
+about: You want something added to NiceNode. 🎉
 labels: 'enhancement'
 ---